Increasing engagement with total rewards02.09.20

-When you think about this, it’s absolute madness that the majority of people who work for your company have no idea what they get.
-A new generation is entering the workforce, bringing a very different set of expectations and values beyond a competitive package of pay and benefits.
+When we consider this statistic, it’s mind-blowing to think the majority of people who work for your company have no idea just what value they receive from their employer.
+A new generation is entering the workforce, bringing a very different set of expectations and values beyond a competitive salary.
 Employers need to provide elements of work that didn’t exist just 10 or 15 years ago:

-In terms of what an employer can deliver, these elements can be grouped under three interlinking umbrellas: Employee experience, personalisation, and total rewards - which was my focus when presenting at this year’s Zellis Connect event.
+In terms of what an employer can deliver, these elements can be grouped under the interlinking umbrellas of employee experience and personalisation – and can all be displayed within total rewards.

 The workplace is evolving

 To be competitive in the market you operate in, you need to be able to attract and retain the best talent.
-Benefex have been saying for years that employees have become ‘consumers of the workplace’.
+We have seen employees become ‘consumers of the workplace’.
 So, as well as offering competitive salaries and benefits, employers need to look at the micro interactions your employees have with your business, purposefully designed or not.

-If employee engagement is the Holy Grail all businesses are looking to achieve, then your employee’s experience is the journey of how they get there.
-For example, I know that right now – just two weeks before Christmas – a huge chunk of us are using Amazon Prime, just because it’s convenient.
+If employee engagement is the ‘holy grail’ all businesses are looking to achieve, then your employees’ experience is the journey of how they get there.
+For example, in the lead up to Christmas, many people are using Amazon Prime, just because it’s convenient.
 Did any of us need to learn how to use Amazon?
 Probably not – it’s intuitive and well-designed, so you keep going back.
 The more you use a product, the easier it is for you to advocate for them to your friends and family.
 And each touchpoint or ‘micro interaction’ needs to be as frictionless as the experience they have when buying on Amazon.

 Your employee experience trickles into everything your company does.
 If you offer a bad experience to your people, your customers will know about it soon enough.
 Whether that’s through frustrated and short-tempered customer service, or through fragmented and disjointed employee-customer relationships because of unusually high turnover.